 Looking ahead, Sean sees the school continuing to refine all the initiatives begun in the last four to five years.
 Ironically, one of his goals is to keep the traditional program healthy and current with evolving developments.
 Contemporary curriculum is expanding into combining wood with carbon fiber and emerging technologies such as vacuum infusion.
 “We’re really trying to advance to keep abreast of the industry,” he said.

-Sean and his wife Anne are the parents of two children-Janneke and Bruny.
+Sean and his wife Anne are the parents of three children- Janneke, Bruny and Jaspar.
 They make their home in the North Beach area of Port Townsend.
 He and his family love to get out hiking, sailing, surfing and exploring the Olympic Peninsula.